marknguyen7793/marknguyen/README.md

 Summary:

 **Casual**	: Prefer using bikes throughout the day, more frequently over the weekends in summer and spring for leisure activities.
+            Travel 2 times longer but less frequently than members.
+            Start and end their journeys near parks, museums, along the coast and other recreational sites.

-Prefer riding bikes on week days during commute hours (8 am / 5pm) in summer and spring.
+**Member** : Prefer riding bikes on week days during commute hours (8 am / 5pm) in summer and spring.

-**Member** : Travel 2 times longer but less frequently than members.
             Travel more frequently but shorter rides (approximately half of casual riders' trip duration).
-Start and end their journeys near parks, museums, along the coast and other recreational sites.
-Start and end their trips close to universities, residential and commercial areas.|
+            Start and end their trips close to universities, residential and commercial areas.

 **Act**